leketech/kafka-eks-terraform/README.md

 1. `TF_STATE_BUCKET` - S3 bucket name for Terraform state (should be set to `my-terraform-state-kafka-eks-12345`)
 2. `TF_STATE_LOCK_TABLE` - DynamoDB table name for state locking (should be set to `terraform-locks`)

+Make sure these secrets are configured in your GitHub repository settings under "Settings" → "Secrets and variables" → "Actions".

 Note: The AWS role ARN has been hardcoded in the workflows for testing purposes.
 In production, you should use secrets as shown in the previous version.

 For testing, the role ARN is currently hardcoded as: